intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/tpc-h_with_sparksql_on_k8s.md

 1. Generate data

 Go to [TPC Download](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp) site, choose `TPC-H` source code, then download the TPC-H toolkits.
 After you download the tpc-h tools zip and uncompressed the zip file.
-Go to `dbgen` directory, and create a makefile based on `makefile.suite`, and run `make`.
+Go to `dbgen` directory, and create `makefile` based on `makefile.suite`, and run `make`.

 This should generate an executable called `dbgen`
 ```